-Brief: We list the best vector graphics software for Linux that can be used as Adobe Illustrator alternative for Linux.
+Brief: Here we list the best vector graphics software for Linux that can be used as Adobe Illustrator alternative for Linux.

 A vector graphics editor lets you create and edit vector graphics images, create vector objects and perform all various manipulations to it.
-Adobe Illustrator and Corel Draw are such vector graphics editors but they are not available for Linux.
+Adobe Illustrator and Corel Draw are such vector graphics editors but they are not available for Linux unfortunately.